The ex-prime minister's condition worsened "in the last few days," a hospital official says

 The report – which led to Sharon’s prompt resignation – determined the then-defense minister did nothing to stop Christian militiamen allied with Israel from entering the camps, despite fears they might seek to avenge the killing of their leader the previous day.

-Sharon did not stay out of the spotlight for long.
-His adviser Ranaan Gissin said Sharon “he felt betrayed by his government.”
-Sharon also sued Time for a magazine article implying that he had foreknowledge and a greater role in this massacre, with a jury later finding the U.S.-based publisher guilty of defamation but not of malice.
+Sharon did not stay out of the spotlight for long, with his adviser Ranaan Gissin saying “he felt betrayed by his government.”
+He sued Time for a magazine article implying that he had foreknowledge and a greater role in this massacre, with a jury later finding the U.S.-based publisher guilty of defamation but not of malice.

 Sharon went on to hold a several other Cabinet posts from 1984 to 2001, when he won a special election to become prime minister.